footcricket05/CrustBot/README.md

 # 🌟 **CrustBot** 🌟
-_A user-friendly chatbot for answering Crustdata API questions with precision and style._
+A user-friendly customer support chatbot designed to assist with Crustdata API questions.
+Featuring a dynamic chat interface, flexible backend, and responsive deployment for seamless user experience.

+---

 ## 🚀 **Features**
 - 🎨 **Interactive Chat Interface**: Engaging and easy-to-use frontend for users.